-1. Quality of life, self-reported physical and psychological health, health literacy, frailty, sleep, and delirium.
+1. Quality of life, self-reported physical and psychological health, health literacy, frailty, sleep, and delirium

 2. Adherence to lifestyle and treatment advice